 In order to improve transparency and traceability of sustainable fuels, a Union database has been established by the European Commission.
-As soon as it is operational, all AACS and economic participants of all voluntary and national schemes - which are approved by the European Commission - have to enter details according to point 6.2 about their transactions into the database.
+All AACS-operators and economic operators of voluntary and national schemes have to enter in a timely manner all relevant information in the Union database on the transactions made and the sustainability characteristics of the fuels subject to those transactions, including their life-cycle greenhouse gas emissions, starting from their point of production to the moment they are placed on the market in the Union.
 The entry can be done either manually or, in case of larger amounts of data, via a so-called "Access Point".
-Instructions in this regard will be made available to all AACS operations by the AMA.
+Instructions in this regard will be made available to all AACS operations on the AACS website for the UDB: